antixenoinitiative/axiwiki/dealing-with-swarm.md

 ## Painbeavering

 A more advanced technique.
-Not recommended to less experienced AX pilots..
+Not recommended for less experienced AX pilots..

+Involves agitating the swarm on purpose and then chasing it down.
+This comes with some risk as failure means you end up with an agitated swarm, all while often being in the immediate vicinity of the Interceptor and its weapons.
-Involves chasing the swarm and flakking it while it's retreating away from you in its "idle" mode after agitation.
-This technique therefore also avoids having to flak more difficult Ring-formations on higher tier interceptors.
+This technique however does avoid having to flak more difficult Ring-formations on higher tier interceptors, as you force it into an easier form to hit.

+- Fly through the swarm, agitating it in the process
+- Flip your ship and chase the swarm
+- The swarm will break formation and enter its clustered "idle / retreat" mode, while attempting to gain a 2 kilometer distance from you in order for it to switch to missile mode.
+- Fire your flak at the straightlining swarm while you keep chasing it.
+Consider the swarms movement away from you as you decide how long to hold the flak - holding it a bit longer than you are used to before release, to ensure the shrapnel hits as many thargons as possible, is advised.

 It is one of the few ways in that slow ships (notably the ‘Vette, but also the ‘Conda and FGS) can effectively deal with the swarm.
 But it can also be employed by faster ships to deal with the swarm quickly and effectively.